LucianoBritis/datasciencecoursera/R Programming/Quiz_2/Air Pollution/Part 2/Readme.md

-You can test this function by running it a few different id's and pollutant:
+You can test this function by running it a few different id's or with random values in a vector:

 ```
 > complete("specdata", 1:10)